Create conda package with conda-forge

 in https://github.com/conda-forge/<package-name>-feedstock

 branch.
-The conda-forge team asks to only modify meta.yaml
+The conda-forge team asks that you only modify meta.yaml

 .